 by East Leeds resident Izzah Khojah

 Hi everyone my name is Izzah Khojah.
-I am 13 years old and I am going to be writing an article for this newspaper every month.
+I am going to be writing an article for this newspaper every month.
 My articles are going to be about my life in Leeds as someone who has just moved from London to Harehills, to live with my single mother.
 I will also cover various about important topics and write about them each month.
 I hope you all have a great read!

 For starters I want to talk about a club I go to for 13 to 18 year old girls called Getaway-Girls.
 Getaway Girls has been based in Harehills for over 30 years but recently moved to a stunning new building between Gipton and Seacroft, hand build for them by DIY SOS- you can see how it was built on I Player.
 Getaway Girls empowers girls and young women aged 11-25 to learn new skills, build confidence, resilience and raise aspirations.